J4502-SS16/weir/develop.md

 ##An example for class

 It doesn't really matter what's in here, just showing the merge

+add another line